documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 The platform operates on a hybrid multicloud model and, this way, allows the organizations total control, support for sustaining backups, replication and environment migration.
 Centered on an agile, secure and productive approach to continuous application delivery for implantation, tests and updates with zero downtime and deployments rollback.

-The Mangue.io Platform supports the implantation and operationalization of image-based applications from a registry service.
+The Mangue.io platform supports the implantation and operationalization of image-based applications from a registry service.
 Besides, it also allows the creation of services for the applications (internal or external to the cluster to which the application belongs).

 ====